The Happenings on Shaw Hill

 It was locked.

 I felt faint for a moment, but then I noticed the lock on the inside.
 I turned it, opened the door a crack and slipped out.
-I never saw who was in the basement.
+I never saw who else was in the house with me.
 I hurried across their lawn, through the bramble and bush, and back onto my property.

 * * *

 My heart gave a little flutter, but I was not nervous.
-Now I knew it was not true.
-I could simply go over, knock on the door and ask for my phone.
-Right?
+Now I knew the truth.
+I could simply walk over, knock on their door and ask for my phone.

-Except the neighbors would wonder why I was in their basement.
+Except the neighbor would want to know why I was down in his basement.

-I thought, for a moment, to forget it and buy a new one.
-But I could not do that because someone would eventually find the phone and trace it back to me.
+I thought, for a moment, to forget it and buy a new phone.
+But someone would eventually find it and trace it back to me.

-I made my way over and knocked on the door.
+I walked over and knocked on the door.

 No answer.

-I thought for a moment to leave, but instead I turned the doorknob.
-Everything was the same.
+I turned the doorknob and opened the door.
+Everything looked the same.
 The lights were on in the kitchen.
-It looked like someone was home.
+Someone was home.

 “What?”
 I asked.